 The breakdown of poop is done aerobically (with oxygen present) by microbes and bacteria which prevents smell-causing substances.
 Removing the urine prevents ammonia slowing down the work of these helpful little microbes.

-While fresh poop can be stinky (who are we kidding?), more advanced composting toilet designs maintain a negative pressure within the solids compartment to prevent odours escaping where they’re not wanted.
+While fresh poop can be stinky (who are we kidding?), our composting toilet features a fan that draws air through an activated carbon filter to prevent odours escaping where they’re not wanted.

 Conserve your water

 Whether you’re in your van, boat, caravan, tinyhome, tent or cabin, the odds are you’ve only got a finite quantity of fresh drinking water or waste storage capacity.